I visited the Nubian Pyramids of Meroe, Sudan, in 2015, as part of my 7-month, 19,000 km overland journey from Cairo to Cape Town.

 Tomorrow I will stand on the side of the road and wait for any vehicle going north, hoping for a ride, free or otherwise.

 In the end, it turned out to be quite a mission.
-I waited ages for a ride, a slow minivan to some other town, going off into the sands to avoid the police roadblocks, another minivan to Atbara, a 15-minute walk, and more than an hour wait for the big bus.
+I waited ages for a ride, a slow minivan to some other town, going off into the sands to avoid the police roadblocks, and then another minivan to Atbara, followed by a 15-minute walk, and more than an hour wait for the big bus.
 More roadblocks.

 As dusk fell, I felt anxious.
 We were still more than 2 hours from Port Sudan.
 I hate arriving anywhere at night.

-On arrival, I was frog-marched into a small office within the bus station compound, where my details were taken.
-In Khartoum I had hastily added a few more place names onto my travel permit before leaving it in the sun for a bit to lighten the ink and am pleased to say, it passed its first test.
+On arrival in Port Sudan, I was frog-marched into a small office within the bus station compound, where my details were taken.
+In Khartoum, I had hastily added a few more place names onto my travel permit before leaving it in the sun for a bit to lighten the ink, and I am pleased to say, it passed its first test.

 They were friendly but I was dog-tired and just not in the mood for endless questions about my motives for journeying all the way out here.